Zotyamester/cdn-optimization/README.md

 ## Run

 Note that the [requirements.txt](requirements.txt) and this [section](#run) only considers the running of the API and its testbed.
-Other utilities such as the plotter may require additional dependencies.

 ### Docker (preferred)